-- Complete and submit the intake form. - Submit documentation of disability from the appropriate health care provider. - Participate in an interactive initial meeting to discuss accommodations.
+- Complete and submit the intake form. - Submit any appropriate impairment, condition, or disability documentation.
+In the event that a student does not have documentation, they may contact Disability Services to discuss the next steps. - Participate in an interactive initial meeting to discuss accommodations.